isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 *	If the landlord meets the grounds of financial hardship above, the rental relief assessor may halve the amount of Additional Rental Relief to be borne by the landlord, i.e. one month’s rental waiver for qualifying commercial properties, or half a month’s rental waiver for other non-residential properties (e.g. industrial and office properties).
 The remaining rent payable will be borne by the tenant.

-**38. What documents must a landlord submit to prove his eligibility?**
+**39. What documents must a landlord submit to prove his eligibility?**

-*	The documents to be submitted will be provided for in the Registrar’s directives, upon any application by the landlord.
+*	The documents to be submitted will be provided for in the [Registrar’s directives](/files/RentalReliefRegistrarsDirective.pdf), upon any application by the landlord.
 The documents include latest income tax or corporate tax returns, and where applicable, the necessary bank account statements.
-The Registrar’s directives will be uploaded on this website in due course.

-**39. If a landlord’s share of the waiver is halved, who will bear the other half?
+**40. If a landlord’s share of the waiver is halved, who will bear the other half?
 Will the Government absorb this?**

 *	If the additional rental relief that has to be paid by the landlord is halved, the tenant will have to pay his share of the rent accordingly.

-**40. What other financial assistance measures are available to landlords?**
+**41. What other financial assistance measures are available to landlords?**

 *	MAS has worked with banks and finance companies on various relief measures to support individuals and businesses affected by COVID-19.